jeanpaulsio/notes/podcast/extreme_programming_explained/episode_03.md

 ---

+## Recap:

+* values are the roots of things we like and don't like in a situation
+    - communication, simplicity, feedback, courage, respect
+* practices are evidence of values
+* principles bridge the gap between values and practices

 > Values are too abstract to directly guide behavior.
 (This is why we discuss things in the context of principles)

 __Other principles may guide your team, but these are the principles that guide XP:__